 How it works

-If you’re familiar with Grammarly’s tone detectoropen in new window in other Grammarly product offerings, the Grammarly Text Editor Plugin feature operates in much the same way.
+If you’re familiar with the tone detectoropen in new window in other Grammarly product offerings, the Grammarly Text Editor Plugin feature operates in much the same way.

-Clicking this button reveals the top tones detected (up to three) as well as their intensity:
+Clicking on the tone detector reveals additional tones detected (up to three tones in total) as well as their intensity.

 Keep in mind the following:

-- If multiple editors are present on the page, the tone detector reflects the active one only.
+- If multiple editors are present on the page, the tone detector reflects the in-focus editor only.

 - Your users can turn tone detection on or off at any time from the Grammarly button menu.